-Additionally, you cannot use any calculators in cell phones, tablets, or laptops.
-Calculators with QWERTY format letter keys are also prohibited.
+You cannot use any calculators in cell phones, tablets, laptops, nor calculators with QWERTY format letter keys.

 Required Calculator Modifications

-If you have a calculator that can hold programs or documents, you have to remove all of the programs that have computer algebra system functionality.
-Programs without this functionality are allowed as long as they are single-purpose and have fewer than 25 logical lines of code.
+If your calculator can hold programs or documents, remove all with computer algebra system functionality.
+Other programs are allowed if they are single-purpose and have fewer than 25 logical lines of code.

-Also, modify any potentially distracting features of your calculator before you can use them on the test: a calculator with paper tape (remove the tape), calculators that make noise (turn off the sound) or a calculator with power cords (remove them).
+Also, turn off any distracting features of your calculator before the test.
+For example, a calculator with paper tape (remove the tape), calculators that make noise (turn off the sound), or a calculator with power cords (remove them).

-Ultimately when it comes to the ACT calculator policy, you cannot use any calculators or features that give you an unfair advantage or potentially distract the students around you.
+Ultimately, you cannot use any calculators or features that give you an unfair advantage or potentially distract students around you.

 ACT Calculator Recommendations

-A final note!
 Bring extra batteries or make sure your calculator is charged.
-The only thing worse than bringing a prohibited calculator is bringing a dead calculator.
+The only thing worse than bringing a banned calculator is bringing a dead one.